paulstatezny/angular-dry-scope/README.md

 And `$scope.totalCost` will automatically be updated!

-## Purpose
+## Purpose and Attribution

 This module is an experiment to examine the use of newer functional UI approaches in Angular 1.
 It was inspired by the state/props model of React.js. `$update` was shamelessly based on React's `setState`.
+Special thanks to [@duhduhdan](https://github.com/duhduhdan) and [Tyler Kayser](https://twitter.com/@TylerKayser) for discussions and ideas that led to this project.